hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 }
 ```

-When terraform is executed on the PTFE instance, it will then request this module from the instance automatically.
-This allows modules to be refactored
-and accessed by other configuration or modules without having to hardcode the hostname of a particular PTFE instance within them.
+Configurations that reference modules via the generic hostname can be used without modification on any PTFE instance, which is not possible when using hardcoded hostnames.

-~> *NOTE* localterraform.com only works within a PTFE instance.
-If terraform is run outside PTFE, using localterraform.com will not work.
-We suggest you change the module sources after development, before committing them to your VCS.
-We are working on ways to make this smoother in the future.
+~> **Important:** `localterraform.com` only works within a PTFE instance — when run outside of PTFE, Terraform can only use private modules with a literal hostname.
+To test configurations on a developer workstation, you must replace the generic hostname with a literal hostname in any module sources, then change them back before committing to VCS.
+We are working on ways to make this smoother in the future; in the meantime, we only recommend `localterraform.com` for large organizations that use multiple PTFE instances.

 ## Running Configurations with Private Modules